Tangmc-kawa/cell_segment_show/README.md

 # Cell_segment_show

-This is a program for visualizing cell boundaries of a spatial transcriptome data with a convex hull algorithm or image closing.
+This is a program for visualizing cell boundaries of a spatial transcriptome data with a convex hull algorithm.
 The data consists of a set of points with specific indexes which represents different cells.

 ## Quickstart